CrosstownBreezewayAfter HoursInterviewsElsewhere

 "There's something exceptionally clean about these poems.
 Though emotional they aren't messy, though full of regular young stuff, they're more fairytale than worldly.
 Jason's not at all like Rilke, but he's writing on a very light edge that kind of twinkles—nearly sad about being alive, yet consumed with taking a picture."

-—Eileen Myles, author of Sorry, Tree
+—Eileen Myles, author of Snowflake/Different Streets

 "Meticulous, candid, poised, this outstanding first book has the passion and cool of art.
 Jason Roush is a striking, genuine new talent, and After Hours is a wonderful read."